morganmayday/tayen-core/archetypes/banner/tactician.md

 A first-level tactician that cashes in an Action Die for an extra action can instead grant that extra action to an ally that can see and hear them.

 #### Tactical Judgement
-A first-level tactician, when shit hits the fan, can immediately roll Read Someone and ask the Spinner a question.
+A first-level tactician, when shit hits the fan, can immediately roll Plot and ask the Spinner a question.
 On a 12+, they may ask an additional question.
 On a 15+, they may ask two additional questions instead.

 -- Which of my allies is in greatest danger here?